-For those who suffer from acid reflux or GERDgetting a can be challenging.
+For those who suffer from acid reflux or GERDcan be challenging.
 When these sleepers lie down at night, stomach acid can flow back into the esophagus, causing a painful burning sensation often referred to as heartburn.
 This pain can make it difficult to get comfortable and fall asleep quickly.
 It can also result in nighttime disruptions that lead to lost hours of sleep.

 Many individuals with chronic acid reflux find relief by resting on an incline.
 Gently lifting the upper body encourages stomach acid to flow away from the esophagus.
 A comfortable and safe way to achieve an incline during sleep is by using a wedge pillow.
-Throughout this article, we explain what a wedge pillow is and the various types available.
+Throughout this article, we explain what a wedge pillow is and the different types of wedge pillows available.
 Plus, we cover how to safely use a wedge pillow to alleviate symptoms of acid reflux.

 What is a Wedge Pillow?